singhhitendra337/linux_the_final_boss/Day_26/notes_and_exercises.md

 3. What would you automate further if given more time?
 4. How would you scale this setup for high availability?
 5. How did you document and share your work for team collaboration?
-6. What system hardening steps did you implement and why?

 ---